Kitykuruttty/Kitykuruttty/README.md

 - 👋 Hi, I’m @Kitykuruttty
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning my first programing language
-- 💞️ I’m looking to collaborate on learning in general
+- 💞️ I’m looking to collaborate on learning Python
-- 📫 How to reach me follow and pm
+- 📫 How to reach me, follow and pm

 <!---
 Kitykuruttty/Kitykuruttty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.